Khal-Shah/git-github-rsma/README.md

 git add: lets you add files to your index

+git add -A (to add all new files to index)

 git commit: after adding to index, lets you make changes to local repo

 Ex: git commit -m "description"